-Helo, gys today I m going to explain about direct dye, properties,classification,recipe,dyeing process and uses.
-I m writing all information in this article with my personal view. read complete article
+Helo, reders today I m going to explain about direct dyeing, direct dyeing process properties,classification,recipe and uses.

 • direc dye is mostly used for cellulosic materials because this dye have good affinity for cellulosic materials compare with other materials but proteins fibres is also be dyed with direct dye.